 Can I find out how many times my work has been downloaded?

-Minerva Access provides usage statistics for each item in the repository.
-To see the number of downloads of an item, open the Minerva Access record and click the "Show statistical information" button in the left sidebar.
+Usage statistics are provided for each item in the repository.
+To see the number of downloads, open the Minerva Access record and click the "Show statistical information" button in the left sidebar.

 I found a thesis in Minerva Access that is restricted.
 Can I access it?

-If the thesis is restricted to University of Melbourne staff and students or it is simply permanently restricted (i.e there is no embargo end date), then you can access a digital copy of the thesis by submitting a request to the University of Melbourne’s Reading Room.
+- Access restricted to University of Melbourne staff and students: you may be able to access a digital copy of the thesis by submitting a request.

-Not all University of Melbourne theses are digitised.
-For information on how to access print theses, see our Thesis Collection information page.
+Not all University of Melbourne theses are available in digital format.
+For information on how to access print theses, see the Thesis Collection information page.

 How do I register as a guest?

-Guest registration is available for anyone who is not a member of the University of Melbourne and who wants to take advantage of the save and export features of the "My Account" service.
-To register, click on the My Account\Register as Guest link, provide a valid email address, and respond to emailed instructions as directed.
+Guest registration is available for anyone who is not a member of the University of Melbourne and who wants to take advantage of the repository's save and export features.